slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ### Priv esc

-I checked the groups that `guly` is a member of and the `grub` group seemed suspicious to me.
+I check the groups that `guly` is a member of and the `grub` group seems suspicious to me.
 According to [https://wiki.debian.org/SystemGroups](https://wiki.debian.org/SystemGroups) this isn't a standard group.

 I'll do a search for files owned by the `grub` group and find a single file: `/boot/initrd.img-4.9.0-8-amd64`